Ignitarium-Renesas/rzv_ai_apps/10_Driver_monitoring_system/README.md

    ```sh
    su
    ```
-   This is because when you run an application from a weston-terminal, you are switched to the "weston" user, which does not have permission to run the /dev/xxx device used in the application.<br>
+   >**Note:** This is because when you run an application from a weston-terminal, you are switched to the "weston" user, which does not have permission to run the /dev/xxx device used in the application.<br>
    In addition, permission is also required to run the Media Control commands when using a MIPI camera.
 3. If you use a MIPI camera, please enter commands below for Media Control settings.
    ```sh